Apparently, somehow at some point I've deleted the Birthday Calendar from Outlook.

 In the Settings dialog, select Calendar and scroll all the way to the bottom of the View section to see the “Turn on the birthday calendar” option and press Save.

-After you created the Birthday Calendar, it will automatically get added to Outlook on the desktop again after a few minutes or once you restart Outlook.
+After you create the Birthday Calendar, it will automatically get added to Outlook on the desktop again after a few minutes or once you restart Outlook.

-When you are using an Exchange 2016/2019 mailbox or the classic Outlook on the Web interface of Office 365, then you can use the following directions.
+When you are using an Exchange 2016 / 2019 mailbox, then you can use the following directions.

-Logon on to the website of your Outlook on the Web (OWA) mailbox provided by your company or Office 365 Exchange Online.
+Logon on to the website of your Outlook on the Web (OWA) mailbox provided by your company.

 Once logged on, select your Calendar, press the “Add calendar” button at the top and choose: Birthday calendar.